Staff

 Joan Pinto

-Joan is an Environmental Markets Correspondent based in Canada.
+Joan is a Senior Environmental Markets Correspondent based in Canada.
 Previously, she worked as an Energy Specialist with a macro strategy research group at Canada’s CIBC bank.
 Her career has spanned over ten years in capital markets research, where she developed a keen interest in energy markets.

 Joan has an Energy Policy Masters with Distinction from the University of Sussex, UK.
 She holds an Honors Bachelor of Science degree in Life Sciences with a minor in Environmental Science from the University of Bombay.
 Joan enjoys spending time with family, tending her roses, and long walks and conversations with friends.